RobHayward/RobHayward/README.md

 * Research is mostly in the area of foreign exchange, speculation and capital flows.

 * There a mixture of R, python and tikz projects.

+* Have fun!